electrikmilk/cherrilang.org/language/standard/scripting.md

 number(number number)
 ```

 Keep in mind the following statements have the exact same output.
-A Number action is created automatically for an integer literal, just as a Text action is created for a string literal.
+A Number action is created automatically for an integer literal, just as a Text action is created for a text literal.

 ```ruby
 @int = 5